MTY Food Group: A Once In A Lifetime Opportunity (OTCMKTS:MTYFF)

 Key risks worth considering

-Given the uncertainty of the economic impact that will imply the current COVID-19 crisis, the company could decide to cut the dividend.
+Given the uncertainty of the economic impact that will imply the current COVID-19 crisis, the company could decide to keep the dividend suspension.
 This is something that is usually on the table when we look at undervalued or hard-hit stocks.
-It is true that the dividend is safe, but investors jumping in should consider the fact that MTY management is used to keep payout ratios very low, and they know that is one of the reasons why the company has evolved at such a rapid rate.
-I personally would not be worried about a cut, since it would clearly be temporary and the reasons behind an eventual dividend cut would be to return to the situation in which the company found itself before the coronavirus crisis.
+It is true that the dividend is safe itself, but investors jumping in should consider the fact that MTY management is used to keep payout ratios very low, and they know that is one of the reasons why the company has evolved at such a rapid rate.
+For that reason, chances are high that the company will resume dividends slowly until recovering to normal levels.
+I personally would not be worried about a longer cut, since it would clearly be temporary and the reasons behind a longer dividend cut would be to return to the situation in which the company found itself before the coronavirus crisis as soon as possible.
 Free cash flow would need to fall more than 50% for more than 2 years for the dividend to be unsustainable in the long run.

 Also, when investing in companies that rely on aggressive mergers and acquisitions, we should never forget it is a risky strategy.
 Although MTY has extensive experience and a good track record of success in M&A deals, a company never fully knows what is really buying until they finished the deal and melt the new acquisition together with the rest of the company's assets.
 In the long run, I would appreciate if the company slows down acquisitions in order to fund them via cash, instead of share dilution and debt, in order to reduce risks derived from too expensive brand purchases.
 Nevertheless, stock buybacks are not likely in the short-to-medium term.